-There are no stipulations about the types of EBacc subjects which can count in the three EBacc slots.
+There are no stipulations about the types of EBacc subjects which can count in the three slots of the EBacc element.
 Any combination of EBacc subjects can be used to fill these slots, including for example:

 - biology, chemistry, French; or

-- · Spanish, French, German; or
+- Spanish, French, German; or

 - history, geography, Spanish.